 Though mobile home parks are not as well known and often misunderstood, their unique ability to provide consistent cash flow through every market cycle made them the perfect real estate for 52TEN’s investment strategy.
 The solution was clear to us: Build a portfolio of mobile home parks that offer recession-resistant cash flow and the opportunity for substantial appreciation.

 A company’s core values are the timeless principles that guide its founders and staff as they make decisions.
 Properly followed, these values affect every aspect of business, from the long-range vision of the company down to the day-to-day operations.

-The core values we established for 52TEN align with our own midwestern values, our conservative approach, and our mobile home park strategy.
+The core values we established for 52TEN’s mobile home park investment fund align with our own Midwestern values, our conservative approach, and our investment strategy.
 Today, these values shape the people we work with, how we invest, and the culture of our company.

 3. The Right Business Architecture

 To minimize the growing pains and reactive behavior commonly found in emerging businesses, we chose to build 52TEN on the EOS business architecture outlined in the book Traction by Gino Wickman.
 This proactive method of running a company allows for the planning, execution, and control of every component of the business, down to the smallest detail at each property.

 With Traction as a guide, we developed a long-range vision and broke it down into short-range goals that we tackle one quarter at a time.
 Along the way, we give thoughtful, proactive consideration to each decision, with our core values and long-range vision in mind.

 Occasionally more time or money is required to solve a particular challenge, but this system ensures the right decision is made for the long term, instead of simply applying a short-term bandage.
 EOS encourages us to lay the right brick on the foundation, go the extra mile, and do the things others are not willing to do.